-521 Sign agreement measures for a precipitation response in model ensembles are often used for assessing global warming precipitation changes.
-Examining sign agreement for the 522 teleconnection patterns, the model ensemble has broad spatial regions with high consensus on 523 sign, passing a binomial test (to reject the null hypothesis of 50-50 probability of either sign) 524 at the 95% level.
-These regions are more spatially extensive than the regions for which 525 individual models (or observations) would pass a two-tailed t-test at the 95% (or even the 90%) 526 level.
-Furthermore, the regions passing the binomial test correspond well to the set of points 527 passing a t-test (at the 95% level) applied to the 15-model ensemble.
-Thus the larger region 528 with high agreement on sign, relative to regions passing criteria (e.g., N06 or T11) that make 529 530 use of t-tests on individual models, is simply the result of the sign agreement test making use of the 15-model ensemble.
-531 that high sign agreement within the model ensemble (gridpoints passing the binomial test at 534 the 95% level) is a good predictor for sign agreement with observations.
-One can infer from 535 this that the model ensemble is producing useful information regarding the teleconnected 536 precipitation signal in regions that do not pass a t-test at the 95% level for individual models, 537 538 provided they pass a significance test that makes use of information from the full ensemble.
-The evaluation of the model simulations for ENSO teleconnections may be used, with due 539 540 caution, to draw inferences for assessment of precipitation in global warming projections.
-Many of the physical processes leading to rainfall teleconnections are analogous to the global 541 warming case.
-In particular, widespread tropospheric warming initiates tropical dynamics that 542 cause similar global precipitation change in both teleconnections and global warming.
-In both 543 cases, one can trace localized precipitation anomalies with high amplitude and sizeable 544 545 intermodel spread back to tropical regions of strong convergence feedbacks and regions where large-scale wave dynamics interacts with mid-latitude storm tracks.
-546 The unimpressive skill of models at capturing the precise regional distribution of large-547 amplitude rainfall teleconnections compared to observations is consistent with poor 548 intermodel agreement on a precise pattern of precipitation change in global warming.
-549 However, the skill of individual models at reproducing the observed teleconnection signal 550 amplitude (assessed from the mean of the individual model amplitudes, not the MMEM) 551 suggests that corresponding measures for global warming precipitation change may be 552 trustworthy.
-Furthermore, sign agreement plots for the AMIP ensemble prove skillful at 553 554 predicting the sign of observed teleconnections.
-While agreement plots for end-of-century 555 precipitation change obviously have different spatial patterns than the signals considered here, the fact that sign agreement plots are skillfull at predicting spatially extensive ENSO 556 557 remote precipitation impacts - which are challenging simulation targets that share physical pathways with global warming precipitation signals - provides a supporting argument in favor of using sign agreement plots in global warming studies to make predictions of change from an ensemble of models.
+Sign agreement measures for a precipitation response in model ensembles are often used for assessing global warming precipitation changes.
+Examining sign agreement for the teleconnection patterns, the model ensemble has broad spatial regions with high consensus on sign, passing a binomial test (to reject the null hypothesis of 50-50 probability of either sign) at the 98% level.
+These regions are more spatially extensive than the regions for which individual models (or observations) would pass a two-tailed t test at the 95% (or even the 90%) level.
+Furthermore, the regions passing the binomial test correspond well to the set of points passing a t test (at the 95% level) applied to the 15-model ensemble.
+Thus the larger region with high agreement on sign, relative to regions passing criteria (e.g., N06 or T11) that make use of t tests on individual models, is primarily the result of the sign agreement test making use of the 15-model ensemble.

-532 For these teleconnection patterns, the sign prediction can be tested against observations.
-The 533 models exhibit high sign agreement with observations over similarly broad regions, implying
+For these teleconnection patterns, the sign prediction can be tested against observations.
+The models exhibit high sign agreement with observations over similarly broad regions, implying that high sign agreement within the model ensemble (grid points passing the binomial test at the 98% level) is a good predictor for sign agreement with observations.
+One can infer from this that the model ensemble is producing useful information regarding the teleconnected precipitation signal in regions that do not pass a t test at the 95% level for individual models, provided they pass a significance test that makes use of information from the full ensemble.

+The evaluation of the model simulations for ENSO teleconnections may be used, with due caution, to draw inferences for assessment of precipitation in global warming projections.
+Many of the physical processes leading to rainfall teleconnections are analogous to the global warming case.
+In particular, widespread tropospheric warming initiates tropical dynamics that cause similar global precipitation change in both teleconnections and global warming.
+In both cases, one can trace localized precipitation anomalies with high amplitude and sizeable intermodel spread back to tropical regions of strong convergence feedbacks and regions where large-scale wave dynamics interacts with midlatitude storm tracks.

+The unimpressive skill of models at capturing the precise regional distribution of large-amplitude rainfall teleconnections compared to observations is consistent with poor intermodel agreement on a precise pattern of precipitation change in global warming.
+However, the skill of individual models at reproducing the observed teleconnection signal amplitude (assessed from the mean of the individual model amplitudes, not the MMEM) suggests that corresponding measures for global warming precipitation change may be trustworthy.
+Furthermore, sign agreement plots for the AMIP ensemble prove skillful at predicting the sign of observed teleconnections.
+While agreement plots for end-of-century precipitation change obviously have different spatial patterns than the signals considered here, the fact that sign agreement plots are skillful at predicting spatially extensive ENSO remote precipitation impacts-which are challenging simulation targets that share physical pathways with global warming precipitation signals provides a supporting argument in favor of using sign agreement plots in global warming studies to make predictions of change from an ensemble of models.